choveylee/tcron/README.md

 ### Jitter

-If `delta` is positive, each scheduled activation time is the cron engine's next time plus a random offset in `[0, delta)`.
+If `delta` is positive, each scheduled activation time is the next time computed by the cron engine plus a random offset in `[0, delta)`.

 ```go
 id, err := tcron.RegisterCron("0 * * * * *", myJob, 30*time.Second, arg1, arg2)